acl-org/ACLPUB/docs/formatting.md

 Place figures and tables in the paper near where they are first discussed, rather than at the end, if possible.
 Wide figures/tables may run across both columns.

+Graphics and photos should, if possible, use vector graphic formats (PDF, EPS), which allow the graphics to scale arbitrarily.
+Avoid GIF or JPEG images that are low resolution or highly compressed.

+Your paper must look good both when printed (A4 size) and when viewed onscreen as PDF (zoomable to any size).
+Please check that graphics and photos are legible when printed and in a PDF viewer at different resolutions.
+At the same time, keep file sizes manageable.

+**Accessibility:**
+Please prioritise the accessibility of your paper.
+The Diversity & Inclusion committee for ACL2020 has provided some [tips](https://acl2020.org/blog/accessibility-for-camera-ready/) on how to do this.
 To accommodate people who are color-blind (as well as those printing with black-and-white printers), grayscale readability is strongly encouraged.
 Color is not forbidden, but authors should ensure that tables and figures do not rely solely on color to convey critical distinctions.

 **Captions:**